-The route is 100% continuous hiking.
+- The route is 100% continuous hiking.
 No need for any transportation from start to finish.

-- There are small villages/towns to sleep in every night either directly on the trail or very near to it.
+- There are small villages/towns to sleep in every night, either directly on the trail or near it.
 (You can see our recommended lodging options in the above Inn to Inn version)

 - On most days, there are possible water and basic supplies refill spots in the middle of the way.